Back to blog

 Camera: locked-off side-on, 50mm

-Motion: vehicle enters left, exits right at speed; motion blur
+Motion: vehicle enters left, exits right at speed; motion blur; tyres grip the road

 16. Slow-motion fabric